SAMMISolutions/docs/doc_posts/_commands-sounds/play-sound-effect.md

 Notes:
 - If the selected file contains video (e.g., a full .mp4), only the audio track will be played.
-- Audio Device routing uses SAMMI's DLL playback path.
-For .ogg/Vorbis files, leave Audio Device empty.
+- As of SAMMI 2026.5.0, every supported format — including .ogg (Vorbis and Opus) — can be routed to a specific Audio Device and supports stop, volume (including fades), and playback speed.
 - Use a unique `Save Sound ID` to reference this sound for volume/stop/speed commands.